-Greg Colby is in his second stint on the Fighting Illini coaching staff, returning to the Illini staff in 2013 to coach the defensive line after previously serving as an assistant at Illinois from 1988-95.
+Greg Colby had two stints on the Fighting Illini coaching staff, returning to the Illini staff for two seasons in 2013 and 2014 to coach the defensive line after previously serving as an assistant at Illinois from 1988-95.
 Colby came to Illinois following a five-year stint as head coach at Millersville University, an NCAA Division II institution located in Millersville, Pa.
 He played both football and baseball for the Illini from 1970-74.

 Prior to his time at Northwestern, Colby spent four seasons as the defensive coordinator at Kent State under Dean Pees, who is currently the defensive coordinator for the Baltimore Ravens.
 In 2001, Colby's defense ranked third in the Mid-American Conference and helped the Golden Flashes to its first winning season in 15 years.